Adding Value for Customers

 Our team includes translators, linguists and experts with wide experience in various industries.

 Does your LSP use Computer Aided Translation software (CAT tools)?The use of CAT tools – Translation Memory and Glossaries – enables consistency across all the translation undertaken for a particular client.
 That is to say, regardless of which translator worked on a given text, the translation will be consistent.
 To this end, we build a specific TM for each client.

 CAT tools ensure that our stringent quality control measures are kept throughout the process (glossary creation, translation, revision and DTP).
 We apply linguistic consistency over time, across functional areas, across business units, and across multiple formats.

-All these stages are managed by the project manager, who is tasked with overseeing the entire operation, step by step, keeping the company informed of every detail.
+As a further added value, all these stages are managed by the project manager, who is tasked with overseeing the entire translation operation, step by step, keeping the company informed of every detail.

 Does your supplier offer any number of languages in parallel?
 Can they assist you with your internal processes?

 Can your supplier handle large volumes in a short period of time?
 Can they deliver on time every time?
 What if they fall ill?
 Or worse, what if they stop answering your e-mails (and phone calls) just before your deadline?

 Will your language supplier expand on why they translated a sentence in a particular way?
 The best way to manage the internal review process is to make sure your LSP is only a phone call away — and that you can rely on them to pick up.